DanielBMarkham/Info-Ops/manuscript/chapter1.md

 And that's how one night in June a highly-trained crew flew a perfectly functioning airplane into the Atlantic ocean, killing everybody on board.

-As a pilot, programmer, and technical coach, as I read the final reports of the crash of Air France 447, I got angry.
+As a pilot, programmer, and technical coach, as I read the final reports of the crash of Air France 447, I get angry.
 There was nothing wrong with the plane.
 It was a state-of-the-art machine that had a wonderful track record.
 There was nothing wrong with the pilots.
 Sure, everybody blames the pilots in these things.
 It would have been nice if the senior pilot had gotten more sleep, or taken longer to leave the cockpit.
 But these guys were well-trained, at the top of their game.
 I wouldn't have any problem at all flying with any of them.

 Yet 228 people died.
 Why?